 Job shadowing is an excellent way to see professionals in the workforce and decide what career could be right for you.
 While you’re job shadowing, you might also meet future mentors who can help guide you throughout your academic career.
 Make the most of this experience and help supercharge your college applications or job search.

-For more information on job shadowing and internships, check out our Internships and Careers page.
+For more information on job shadowing and interning, check out our Internships and Careers section.